 Share files securely, track tasks easily, and communicate with your team instantly.
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 As a communication medium, video has been steadily increasing in popularity for many years.
 It’s even been adopted by businesses as a way to share information and increase engagement internally.
 “Video is an exceptional way to deliver important messages from key executives to employees in a personal, engaging way,” says Chris Stasiuk, founder of Signature Video Group.

 Stasiuk advises companies that are interested in using video to:

 - Support video with other visual aids like b-roll and animations.

 - Get creative with how you deliver your messages.